krist00fer/ef-01-git/docs/instructions-easy.md

 git branch greeting
 git branch
 ```
-8. Checkout Branch - We should now have to brances `master`and `greeting`.
+8. Checkout Branch - We should now have to branches `master`and `greeting`.
 You might have noticed a `*`next to one of the branches returned by the `git branch` command, this identifies what branch you are currently working with.
 You can get similar information by executing `git status`.
 To change into the newly created branch, execute:

 ```bash
 git checkout greeting